PeppeL-G/course-material/src/courses/web-development-fundamentals/project-grading-guidelines.md

 	grade5="Data is stored using appropriate data types (especially important for booleans and dates/unix timestamps)."
 />

+## Validation
+Validation of resources on the website entered by a user.

+<GradingGuideline
+	gradeU="No validation is carried out."
+	grade3="All fields on all resources are validated (at least checking that the expected fields exists on the resource), and the user is notified that something is wrong." grade4="All fields are properly validated, e.g. checking lower and upper bounds for a number, the length of strings, etc., and all validation errors are displayed to the user." grade5="When validation errors occur, the user doesn't have to re-type anything from scratch (e.g. in an empty form), but can fix the validation errors on the last resource sent to the server in a pre-populated form."
+/>

 ## Error Handling
-Handling of various errors that can occur when the user is using your website, including validation errors and database errors.
+Handling of various errors that can occur when the user is using your website, including such as database errors.

 <GradingGuideline
 	gradeU="Errors are not handled or the error messages displayed are confusing to the user (remember: users are not programmers)."